 Renewing Your CDL in Colorado

-In the state of Colorado, a commercial driver license (CDL) must be renewed every four years.
+In the state of Colorado, a commercial driver license (CDL) must be renewed every 4 years.
 The process is not available online, via mail or over the phone, so you must make a trip to a driver license office to renew in person.

 The requirements are a breath of fresh air when compared to the actual acquiring of a CDL, but there is still plenty to bring along to ensure everything goes smoothly.
 Of course, if you are a CDL veteran this just might be old hat for you.